-Symphonic Winds is the top-performing concert band at Richardson High School.
+Symphonic Winds is the second competitive concert band at Richardson High School.
 The class is designed to develop strong musical fundamentals and work ethic.
 Tone production, articulation, breathing, intonation, technical ability, ensemble skills, and sight-reading are all elements students will be required to develop.
-The band will perform upper level high school and college band literature.
+The band will perform upper level high school band literature.
 Most of the fall semester curriculum is focused on marching band music and All Region music preparation.
 The spring semester centers on concert music.
 Membership in this organization is by audition only and carries the following responsibilities

-SYMPHONIC WINDS Tim Linley, Director
+SYMPHONIC WINDS Mr. Dave Schmuck, Director